jmiao24/AgenticBootstrap/README.md

 ## 📖 Overview

 `Agentic Bootstrap` runs a team of AI agents on your dataset, each assigned a different prior-belief persona to simulate virtual researchers.
-The agents independently answer the same research question, revealing how much a conclusion depends on defensible analytical choices.
+The agents independently answer the same research question, revealing how much a conclusion depends on defensible analytical choices and see the whole agentic garden of forking paths.

 You provide a research question and a dataset in CSV format.
 You get back each agent’s reported finding and every analysis specification it explored along the way, all saved as CSVs for easy comparison.